 When migrating data to the cloud, this is a good time for companies to look at modernizing how they process the data that their applications rely on.

 Traditional relational databases are optimized for the storage of data while systems like Actian Vector are optimized for processing and consuming data.
 Upgrading your data processing capabilities can significantly improve your application performance.

-- How do you want to manage data integration, both in the cloud and with on-premise systems?
+- How do you want to manage data integration, both in the cloud and with on-premises systems?

 The choices you make about how to manage the complex web of data connections between data sources and applications is arguably the most important decision you will make in your cloud data migration project.

-The approach that has been used for decades in on-premise systems is for each application and database to maintain point-to-point connections with each of the systems it needs to share data with.
+The approach that has been used for decades in on-premises systems is for each application and database to maintain point-to-point connections with each of the systems it needs to share data with.

 That approach worked fine when applications had a couple of data sources that they relied on and perhaps a few upstream or downstream systems they needed to integrate with for workflows.
 Modern applications are different, and it is making data integration a real headache for IT departments.